100% Pure Seed. No Fillers. Non GMO.

 Find Out When Your Order Will Ship

-Planting As a Cover Crop or Green Manure in Fall: If you’re planting grasses, legumes or clover to replenish nutrients, suppress weeds or more, we recommend planting in early to mid-fall.
+If you’re planting grasses, legumes, or clover as a cover crop, or "green manure" to replenish nutrients, suppress weeds, or stabilize your soil, we recommend planting in early to mid-fall.
 Let the grass grow until frost.
-Come spring, mow before it goes to seed and then till the soil.
+Come spring, mow your cover crop before it goes to seed.
+Then till the soil.
 Wait 3-6 weeks before planting new crops.

 To see planting rates for each individual variety, check out our printable PDF Grass Seed Planting Guide